serjmac/own-foscam-control/README.md

 ## Why?

-With provided Foscam mobile app, operation is slow and sometimes a pain when operating with bad wifi signal.
+With the vendor provided Foscam mobile app, operation is slow and sometimes a pain when operating with bad wifi signal.
 There's lag in operation, image or settings refreshing.
 Access to snapshots and recordings are done manually searching for content in upload FTP folder.
 No loging.

 ## With Own Foscam Control app: